Home Purchase

 CA DRE #01212512 | Free, no-obligation quote

 Even if you personally fit FHA well, the condo itself may not.
 Some projects have insurance issues, budget concerns, investor concentration, or owner-occupancy levels that make FHA harder.
+In older California buildings or investor-heavy projects, this isn't a small detail.
+It can determine whether FHA is even on the table.

 Conventional condo loans: where they shine